 Discover how you can prevent falls by improving your balance and mobility.
-Better Balance: Easy exercises to improve stability and prevent falls gives you step-by-step instructions for easy, effective workouts that will improve posture, increase muscle strength and speed, sharpen reflexes, expand flexibility, and firm your core.
+Better Balance: Simple exercises to improve stability and prevent falls gives you step-by-step instructions for easy, effective workouts that will improve posture, increase muscle strength and speed, sharpen reflexes, expand flexibility, and firm your core.
 You'll also get tips for fall-proofing your home.Learn More »

 In as little as fifteen minutes a day, you can build the core fitness that is essential for keeping you active and independent in the years ahead.